-Cheapos know that some good things do come for free—or at very affordable prices.
+Cheapos know that some good things do come for free– or at very affordable prices.
 From touring a hidden mansion to drinking on the top of a historical building to visiting the world’s highest church, here are our top picks for fun and free things to do in Wan Chai.

-1. Tour the Blue House Cluster
+1. Tour the iconic Blue House and surrounding buildings

 At the junction of Queen’s Road East and Stone Nullah Lane, a cluster of wondrously colourful, historical, mixed-use walk-up buildings stand out from the neutral-tone skyscrapers in the neighbourhood.
 And the shiniest among them is the Blue House.